Excis3/excis3.github.io/_posts/2025-05-14-Shitty-reports-what-not-to-do.md

 1. Go to the following page and you will see an admin login page ( www.xyz.xyz/wp-admin )
 2. an attacker can access the admin page
 ```
-**Recap:** An Admin page or login page, or pages that require to log-in is not considered an issue as there is no impact.
-They suppose to be there to protect the pages behind the login-page.
+**Recap:** Simply finding an **admin page, login page, or any page** that requires authentication is not a security issue on its own.
+These pages are meant to be protected, that’s their entire purpose.
+Just identifying their existence doesn't demonstrate any real risk.
-You always need to show impact of what an attacker can do with the information.
-For example, found some credentials somewhere and they work on the log-in page, that would be a valid security issue.
+To submit a valid report, you must **show actual impact**.
+For example, if you discover leaked credentials and they successfully log in to one of those pages, that becomes a legitimate security issue, because you’ve proven what an attacker could do with the information.